L.M.Reid is an Irish writer who makes prize-winning Halloween decorations. Learn how to make them from scratch at home.

 - Lay out the raincoat and cut off the right arm from just below the elbow.
 Cut in a zigzag shape.

-Making the Severed Arm
+How to Make the Severed Arm

 - Spread the arm and severed part of the raincoat on to a flat surface.